RJ722/blog-1/_posts/2018-05-13-a-meeting-with-my-gsoc'18-mentors.md

 layout: post
 title: "A meeting with my GSoC'18 mentors"
 date: 2018-05-13 02:07:45
-image: '/assets/img/'
+header-img: 'img/meeting.jpg'
-description: “Tell me and I forget, teach me and I may remember, involve me and I learn.”
+subtitle: “Tell me and I forget, teach me and I may remember, involve me and I learn.”
 tags:
 - GSoC
 - meeting
 - mentor
-categories:
-- GSoC
-twitter_text: You should definitely meet with your mentors.
-Here's why!
 ---

 So, a few days back I see some sudden activity in [vulture](https://github.com/jendrikseipp/vulture) with a lot of